-- The oversight, review and supervision of the identification, measurement, management, reporting and monitoring of risks. - Monitoring our compliance with capital requirements. - Developing and maintaining the Risk Management Framework, associated policies and Allianz Darta's Risk Strategy and Risk Appetite Statement. - Providing independent oversight of all risk management activities. - Providing independent reporting to the Board Risk Committee and MRC on risk issues, including changes in our risk profile. - Providing independent assurance to the CEO and the Board Risk Committee that key risks are identified and managed. - Monitoring and reporting on our compliance with our Risk Appetite Statement on a monthly basis to the MRC and quarterly to the Board Risk Committee. - Developing an annual Risk Management Plan for performing the risk management cycle, which includes the completion of the Top Risk Assessment. - Compiling and maintaining the Corporate Risk Register based on the Top Risk Assessment results. - Facilitating the production of the ORSA, Recovery Plan and reporting thereon. - Providing reports on the above to the Board Risk Committee and the Board.
+- The oversight, review and supervision of the identification, measurement, management, reporting and monitoring of risks. - Monitoring our compliance with capital requirements. - Developing and maintaining the Risk Management Framework, associated policies and Allianz Darta's Risk Strategy and Risk Appetite Statement. - Providing independent oversight of all risk management activities. - Providing independent reporting to the Board Risk Committee and MRC on risk issues, including changes in our risk profile. - Providing independent assurance to the CEO and the Board Risk Committee that key risks are identified and managed. - Monitoring and reporting on our compliance with our Risk Appetite Statement on a monthly basis to the MRC and quarterly to the Board Risk Committee. - Developing an annual Risk Management Plan for performing the risk management cycle, which includes the completion of the Top Risk Assessment. - Compiling and maintaining the Corporate Risk Register based on the Top Risk Assessment results. - Facilitating the production of the ORSA and Recovery Plan and the reporting thereon. - Providing reports on the above to the Board Risk Committee and the Board. - Calculation of risk capital requirements and reporting thereon.